-2. Under the Import and Export Ordinance (Cap.
+- 2. Under the Import and Export Ordinance (Cap.
 60) (the Ordinance), carriers of cargo imported into and exported from Hong Kong are required to submit cargo manifests to the Customs and Excise Department for the purposes of cargo clearance and compilation of trade statistics.
-For carriers of prohibited articles and reserved commodities, they are required under the Ordinance, the Import and Export (General) Regulations and the Reserved Commodities (Control of Imports, Exports and Reserve Stocks) Regulations to submit to the Director-General of Trade and Industry (the Director) an import or export licence or notification in respect of the cargo, together with a copy or extract of the relevant cargo manifest for trade control purposes.

-3. To pursue the policy objective of encouraging traders to acquire the capability to transact business electronically with their trading partners which is important to maintain Hong Kong's position as a leading international trading centre, the Administration has decided to make the use of Electronic Data Interchange $(EDI)^1$ compulsory for processing six types of official trade-related documents, namely, restrained textile export licence, trade declaration, certificate of origin, production notification, cargo manifest and dutiable commodities permit (DCP).
-In 1992, the Administration granted the Tradelink Electronic Commerce Ltd (Tradelink) an exclusive franchise to provide front-end services for the Government for seven years from the launch of the first commercial EDI service in 1997 to 31 December 2003.

-note EDI is a particular type of electronic service which involves computer-to-computer exchange of information in a standard format.
+For carriers of prohibited articles and reserved commodities, they are required under the Ordinance, the Import and Export (General) Regulations and the Reserved Commodities (Control of Imports, Exports and Reserve Stocks) Regulations to submit to the Director-General of Trade and Industry (the Director) an import or export licence or notification in respect of the cargo, together with a copy or extract of the relevant cargo manifest for trade control purposes. - 3.
+To pursue the policy objective of encouraging traders to acquire the capability to transact business electronically with their trading partners which is important to maintain Hong Kong's position as a leading international trading centre, the Administration has decided to make the use of Electronic Data Interchange (EDI) compulsory for processing six types of official trade-related documents, namely, restrained textile export licence, trade declaration, certificate of origin, production notification, cargo manifest and dutiable commodities permit (DCP).
+In 1992, the Administration granted the Tradelink Electronic Commerce Ltd (Tradelink) an exclusive franchise to provide front-end services for the Government for seven years note EDI is a particular type of electronic service which involves computer-to-computer exchange of information in a standard format.